BioBoost/embedded_systems_course/virtual_machine/virtual_machine.md

 Creating a virtual machine is very simple as it is just following the steps presented to you by the wizard.
 To start the process of creating a VM hit the *New* button on the main interface of VirtualBox.

 The first step consist of giving your VM a name and selecting the operating system you will be running on the VM as shown in the figure below.
 In our case we will use Linux Mint 18 (Sarah) - Cinnamon (64-bit).
-More on this later.
+Select **Linux** as type and **Ubuntu (64-bit)** as version.

 ![Creating a VM - The name and OS](img/vm_new.png)

 Next we need to select the amount of memory we want to assign to the virtual machine.
-The recommended amount is 512MB.
-However if you have more than 4GB, select 1024MB or even 2048MB, which will improve the responsiveness and performance of the VM.
+The recommended amount is 1024MB.
+However if you have more than 4GB, select 2048MB, which will improve the responsiveness and performance of the VM.

 ![Creating a VM - Amount of memory](img/vm_memory.png)